 - SanDisk 64 GB Memory Cards

 - All-in-One Memory Card Reader

 This pagoda was at the heart of Kalaw.
 It was just before dinner (more info below) when I went to see it and its shiny exterior made up of thousands of pieces of mirrored glass.
-Next day, I saw it again but thought it looked better at night.
+The next day, I saw it again but thought it looked better at night.

-While travelling I like to check out a different range of hotels and this was definitely one of the best in Kalaw.
+While traveling I like to check out a different range of hotels and this was definitely one of the best in Kalaw.
 I’m not surprised why this heritage hotel has become a landmark in Kalaw.
-They also offer wineries tour, cultural sites, market tour, birds safari and hikes.
+They also offer wineries tour, cultural sites, market tours, birds safari, and hikes.

 Now, this is the place to check out if you like to get down and dirty and have a lot of fun.
 You can experience guided community walks, exploring community homes, milk a cow, feed the chickens and goats, hikes and treks.
 You can get personal and up close to the local life without comprising on the comfort and luxury.
 You can read the full review here.